 A diet that contains a moderate amount of fat and calories allows you to control your weight, which reduces your risk of health concerns like heart disease and cancer.
-It can also increase your intake of important nutrients like vitamin A, folate, calcium and iron.
-One large sweet gherkin pickle contains 32 calories and less than 1 gram of fat.
-You can slice the pickle and add to salads and sandwiches; it's a low-fat and low-calorie way to add flavor.
+It can also increase your intake of essential nutrients like vitamin A, folate, calcium and iron.
+One large sweet gherkin pickle only contains 32 calories and less than 1 gram of fat.

-Adult females need 90 micrograms of vitamin K each day and adult males should get 120 micrograms daily.
+Adult females need 90 micrograms of vitamin K each day, and adult males should get 120 micrograms daily.
 One large sweet gherkin pickle contributes 16.5 micrograms to this total.
-Vitamin K is important because it helps your blood clot; increased dosages can treat bleeding disorders such as liver disease and malabsorption.
-Adequate vitamin K intake is also important for the health of your bones; a higher intake will increase your bone density, which reduces your risk of osteoporosis presently and as you age.
+Vitamin K is essential because it helps your blood clot.
+Increased amounts of vitamin K can treat bleeding disorders caused by liver disease and malabsorption.
+Adequate vitamin K intake is also important for the health of your bones and can increase your bone density.
+Having healthy, strong bones reduces your risk of osteoporosis as you age.

 The benefits of eating gherkins come with a caution.
 Sweet gherkin pickles are high in sugar and sodium.
 The sugar found in gherkins is known as "added sugar," which means that it doesn't occur naturally in the gherkin vegetable, but is added during preparation.
 According to the American Heart Association, added sugars contribute zero nutrients to foods, but can add calories.
 Eating foods with added sugar can lead to extra unwanted pounds, obesity, and reduce heart health.